by D.S. Wynne and Doc Quantum

 “Ever since you were brought here, I have been using whatever means available to locate his whereabouts.
 Perhaps you are destined to find your father in the outer world.”

-Before Promethea could reply, Phillipis came rushing in to Lysippe’s chamber.
+Before Promethea could reply, Ursula came rushing in to Lysippe’s chamber.
 “Your Majesty!” the Captain of the Guard exclaimed.
 “Forgive my indulgence, but we have a terrible situation.”

 “What is it?” the queen asked.

-“Magala has detected a malevolent entity here on the island, and it is where your granddaughter, daughter, and her friend are!”
+“Xyleena has detected a malevolent entity here on the island, and it is where your daughters and their friend are!”

 “Summon the guard.
 I want a search party ready immediately!”